Matcha Tea Ceremony and Afternoon Tea at The Royal Park Hotel Tokyo in Jan. 2026

 cultural preservation and peace-related activities amid the challenges of post-conflict society.

-Drawing on these valuable experiences, Ambassador Hara will share insights under the theme of “Culture and Peace” and lead an interactive quiz session featuring episodes from his time abroad.
+“Culture and Peace” and lead an interactive quiz session featuring episodes from his time abroad.

 Ambassador Hara is also a high school classmate of the organizer, Yoko Kinoshita.